jbilander/sdbox/README.md

 ### Caveats

 One little caveat to keep in mind is that we do no CRC-verification of data being copied so please verify your files afterwards manually if you are going to copy important files over this way like taking a backup or something.
 Another caveat is that not all sd-cards might work with the sdbox so aim for a cheap 4/8 GB card and format it with a smaller partition `below 4GB` with FAT is a good starting point.
-If you see an error message saying `"bad number"` when trying to mount `SD0` it may be an indication that your particular sd-card simply doesn't work with the sdbox for some reason.
+If you see an error message saying `bad number` when trying to mount `SD0` it may be an indication that your particular sd-card simply doesn't work with the sdbox for some reason.

 Everything done here is provide `as is`, don't blame us if your Amiga CIAs dies or your files get corrupted using the sdbox.
 I don't think it will happen though.
 Be careful though when plugging the sdbox in or out of the Amiga, always do that with the Amiga turned off.